Last Updated on

-Facebook is a great way to share your latest artwork with your followers in real time.
-You might have noticed that your images are not fitting on the news feed to best showcase your work.
-This artist Facebook Page image size guide will help you showcase your art quickly.
+Facebook is a great way to share your latest artwork with your followers in real-time.
+Have you noticed that your images are not fitting on Facebook’s newsfeed?
+If you are having a difficult time fitting your images on Facebook you will have to create them with the Facebook’s image dimensions.
+This artist Facebook Page image size guide will help you showcase your art to your audience.

 Artist Facebook Page Image Size Guide

 Image size for the cover image is 851 pixels wide by 315 pixels high.
-Keep in mind that your profile image, name of your page, interaction buttons and categories will cover some of the image.
+Keep in mind that your profile image, the name of your page, interaction buttons and categories will cover some of the images.
 When you design your logo create it accordingly.

-What if your image does not fit the News Feed Dimensions?
+What if your image does not fit the Facebook’s Newsfeed Dimensions?

 When your followers see the image, they will be able to see the entire image of your artwork with a white background that will not distract your art.